|Attendance||UCAS code/apply||Year of entry|

 |6 years part time||Apply direct to the University||2017|

-This course aims to produce graduates with a balanced mix of technical and artistic skills that are highly valued within the CGI, visual effects, computer animation, games and multimedia industries.
-Taught by staff with specialisms in computing, TV, science, design and graphics, it balances theory with practical work, including the use of 2D and 3D CGI graphics software.
+This degree produces graduates with a high level of technical orientated Computer Generated Imagery skills, highly valued within the field of 3D computer modelling and animation, visual effects, technical visualisation and the games industries.
+Taught by staff with specialisms in computer science, design and graphics, the course balances theory with practical work, including the use of industry standard 3D CGI graphics software.

 Kavya Shah talks about her experiences on the Computer Graphics Technology BSc(Hons):

 Year 2 develops your technical expertise and creative design skills.
-You will explore in greater depth the themes introduced in Year 1, and will cover new themes such as 3D character animation, compositing, motion graphics and 3D computer-graphics scripting.
-Small, independent projects during Year 2 enable you to prepare for your media project in Year 3.
+You will explore in greater depth the themes introduced in Year 1, and cover new areas such as 3D character animation, compositing, motion graphics and elements of computer graphics scripting.
+Small, independent projects will be undertaken individually and in small groups to simulate industry practices.

 Please note that this is an indicative list of modules and is not intended as a definitive list.
 Those listed here may also be a mixture of core and optional modules.